 |Field Survey, Roadside Inventory

-The estimated project cost is $12 million.
+The construction cost is $7.6 million.

 The contract for this paving project will be administered by The Dalles Construction Office.